Fatty Liver: Losing Weight Too Fast – Should You Worry?

 Why Does Rapid Weight Loss Affect Fatty Liver?

 When you lose weight too fast, your liver can get overwhelmed.
 When fat is broken down quickly, it floods your bloodstream with fatty acids.
-Your liver is already under stress dealing with fat buildup from NAFLD (non-alcoholic fatty liver disease), and the extra fatty acids can add even more pressure.

 The truth is that any type of extremely fast rapid loss is not sustainable in the long term either.
 So even if you lose 3 kilos per week (which would be considered unhealthy), you won’t be able to stick to such a diet in the long term.

-The fight to reverse fatty liver is a marathon and it requires a permanent change in the eating habits that we have, so it’s better to go slow and steady.
-That’s the easiest way to win this race.
+Slow and steady wins this race.
 That’s how I did it and this is how I recommend your approach to be as well, especially because you need to stick to this new way of eating for life.

 My Experience and What You Should Watch Out For